 "You said I need to convince a native that I'm French," Neal said.
-"Who is that?"
+"Who, specifically?"

-"Multiple people, actually," Rice told him.
+"Multiple people," Rice told him.
 "Marie Sinclair was born and raised in France.
 Benny always seeks out people who can speak her language.
 That's why the Gardiners are invited even though you would expect Benny to avoid anyone with ties to the FBI; Mrs. Gardiner is a professor of French Literature at Yale.
 Several of the guests are from or have lived in France.
 You'll be expected to speak English most of the time, but you'll also need to converse in French occasionally, and to maintain an accent when speaking English.
-They're serving dinner at 8, with the party lasting past midnight, of course.
-Can you pass as French for 5 hours or more?"
+They're serving dinner at 8:00, with the party lasting past midnight, of course.
+Can you pass as French for five hours or more?"

 Neal nodded.
 "The trick is to keep thinking in French, even when speaking English.
-If I do that all day tomorrow, then I'll default to French or English with a French accent tomorrow night.
+Then I'll default to French or to English with a French accent.
 I won't slip up.
 What's the message I'm supposed to deliver?"

-"Tell Collins that his family is safe and that we'll be back in the morning, 8am again.
+"Tell Collins that his family is safe and that we'll be there at 8am the next morning to extract him.
 We'll be in another delivery truck and will have a warrant to search the house.
-We want him to find an excuse to be outside, near the front entrance, so we can get him into the truck and away from Benny.
+We want him to find an excuse to be outside, near the front entrance, so we can get him into the truck and away from Sinclair.
 We're going to abduct him back."
 Rice looked up as sandwiches were carried in.
-"Ok, that's lunch.
+"Okay, that's lunch.
 I'm going to check on the status of Collins' son, and then we'll continue with the plans for tomorrow."

 Neal reached into the pile of sandwiches.
 "Who ordered deviled ham?"